MrBounty/HEG/README.md

 So how do I choose what to use ?
 UX.
 UX, UX, UX.
 At the end of the day, the user don't care what tech you use, how it's done or anything.
 The user care ony about the User Experience.
 You need to ask yourself:

-*Is this action can take 0.2s to load or it need to be instant to prevent building frustration ?*
+*Can this action take 0.2s or it need to be instant to prevent building frustration ?*

 If yes, take HTMX, if no, take JS.
-For example a popover button.
-It need to be display instantly...
-TODO
+For example a popover button [as for example a recent Rails "drama"](https://x.com/noahflk/status/1795758603577545035).
+It need to be display instantly!
+Otherwise it will very quickly build a lot of frustration, and we aren't objectif when frustrated, this is something you absolutly need to avoid because users will avoid your app.
+It is better to remove a feature that build up frustration.

+## Using HTMX

 ### The Five Ws